A rich man is nothing but a poor man with money– W C Fields

 - We share notes from our fund manager meetings

 - We do not follow the crowd with our investment decisions

-- We have a strong performance track record since 2009 and a combined of over 20 years of experience
+- We have a strong performance track record since 2009 and combined experience of over 25 years of investing

 Sometimes not following the crowd can seem strange.
 Some examples include: